 Nov 24, 2016

 Anam also has 6 years of experience working as an educationist with adolescents in Islamabad.
-She holds a B.A in International Development from McGill University and is currently in the process of completing her M.A in Anthropology from the University of Toronto.
+She holds a B.A in International Development from McGill University and an M.A in Anthropology from the University of Toronto.